Viniek/teach2give-interview_preparation/system-design-overview/README.md

 - Talk about how you will implement the chat features.
 - Talk about integrating third-party chatting applications.
 - Discuss how you will implement the authentication.
+- Discuss algorithms to show trending or latest posts.